-Official support for the Newton ended in 1997 when co-founder Steve Jobs returned to Apple as part of the NeXT acquisition.
+Official support for the Newton ended in 1998 when co-founder Steve Jobs returned to Apple as part of the NeXT acquisition and cancelled the product line so that resources could be reallocated to the Macintosh.
 Even without support from Apple, a bright and vibrant community of Newton fans are keeping the platform alive.
-To learn more about the creation of the Newton and fans that still use them today, I recommend that you watch General Magic and Love Notes to Newton.
+To learn more about the creation of the Newton and fans that still use them today, I recommend that you watch Love Notes to Newton.

 Learning About Newton